-- 1. Plug in the power/electrical cord. - 2.
-Gently push the unit into position.
-Be careful not to entangle the cord. - 3.
+- 1. Plug in the power/electrical cord. - Gently push the unit into position.
+Be careful not to entangle the cord or water and drain lines, if applicable. - 3.
 Re-check the leveling, from front to back and side to side.
 Make any necessary adjustments.
 The unit's top surface should be approximately 1/8" (3 mm) below the countertop. - 4.
 Install the anti-tip bracket. - 5.
-Remove the interior packing material and wipe out the inside of the unit with a clean, water-dampened cloth.
+Remove interior packing material and wipe out the inside of the unit with a clean, water-dampened cloth.